andrewyoder/landing-page/README.md

 Layout goal: https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/odin-project.png

-I made this as a possible landing page for a personal website.
+I made this as a possible landing page for a tacos recipe blog.
+This page is purely for practice using HTML and CSS.